Uniformity of Strong Asymptotics in Angelesco Systems: Main results

-\begin{remark} Equation \eqref{main5} together with the initial conditions coming from \eqref{AngPar2} and \eqref{c_vanish} allows us to reconstruct \( R(c) \) uniquely on \( [0,c^*]\cup[c^{**},1] \).
-Since \( R(c)>0 \), \eqref{main5} also shows that \( R(c) \) is infinitely differentiable on \( (0,c^*)\cup(c^{**},1) \) and all the derivatives extend continuously to \( [0,c^*]\cup[c^{**},1] \).
-The first line of \eqref{main4} now allows one to recover \( A_{c,1} \), \( A_{c,2} \) (to remove singularities, it is better two rewrite these equations for \( c^{-2}A_{c,1} \) and \( (1-c)^{-2} A_{c,2} \)), and \( B_c \) as well as to draw the same conclusions about infinite differentiability and continuity; \( B_{c,1} \) and \( B_{c,2} \) are then recovered via the second line of \eqref{main4}. \end{remark}
+\begin{Remark} Equation \eqref{main5} together with the initial conditions coming from \eqref{AngPar2} and \eqref{c_vanish} allows us to reconstruct $ R(c) $ uniquely on $ [0,c^*]\cup[c^{**},1] $.
+Since~$ R(c)>0 $, \eqref{main5} also shows that~$ R(c) $ is infinitely differentiable on $ (0,c^*)\cup(c^{**},1) $ and all the derivatives extend continuously to $ [0,c^*]\cup[c^{**},1] $.
+The first line of \eqref{main4} now allows one to recover $ A_{c,1} $, $ A_{c,2} $ \big(to remove singularities, it is better two rewrite these equations for $ c^{-2}A_{c,1} $ and $ (1-c)^{-2} A_{c,2} $\big), and~$ B_c $ as well as to draw the same conclusions about infinite differentiability and continuity; $ B_{c,1} $ and $ B_{c,2} $ are then recovered via the second line of \eqref{main4}. \end{Remark}

-To prove Theorems~\ref{thm:1}--\ref{thm:4} we use the extension to multiple orthogonal polynomials \cite{GerKVA01} of by now classical approach of Fokas, Its, and Kitaev \cite{FIK91,FIK92} connecting orthogonal polynomials to matrix Riemann-Hilbert problems.
+To prove Theorems~\ref{thm:1}--\ref{thm:4} we use the extension to multiple orthogonal polynomials \cite{GerKVA01} of by now classical approach of Fokas, Its, and Kitaev \cite{FIK91,FIK92} connecting orthogonal polynomials to matrix Riemann--Hilbert problems.
 The RH problem is then analyzed via the non-linear steepest descent method of Deift and Zhou \cite{DZ93}.

-\section{Model Local Parametrices}
+\section{Model local parametrices}

-In this section we formulate several Riemann-Hilbert problems with constant jumps for \( 2\times2 \) matrices that will be used in the main part of the proof.
-In what follows, the symbol \( \boldsymbol I \) stands for the identity matrix of any size, \( \sigma_3 := \diag(1,-1) \) is the third Pauli matrix, and we let
+In this section, we formulate several Riemann--Hilbert problems with constant jumps for $ 2\times2 $ matrices that will be used in the main part of the proof.
+In what follows, the symbol $ \boldsymbol I $ stands for the identity matrix of any size, $ \sigma_3 := \diag(1,-1) $ is the third Pauli matrix, and we let

-where the root is principal, i.e., \(\arg(\zeta)\in(-\pi,\pi)\) (a convention we follow for all the power functions unless explicitly specified otherwise).
-Further, for brevity, we denote the rays \( \big\{\arg(z)=\pm2\pi/3\big\} \) by \( I_\pm \) and orient them towards the origin.
+where the root is principal, i.e., $\arg(\zeta)\in(-\pi,\pi)$ (a convention we follow for all the power functions unless explicitly specified otherwise).
+Further, for brevity, we denote the rays $ \{\arg(z)=\pm2\pi/3\} $ by $ I_\pm $ and orient them towards the origin.

-\subsection{Hard Edge}
+\subsection{Hard edge}